sozelfist/Python-Fundamentals/README.md

 ## Contributing

-I alway welcome contributions to this project.
+I always welcome contributions to this project.
 If you have an implementation of a concept or data structure that is not included here, or you have found an error in our code, please feel free to submit a pull request.

 ## License